History

 1943

-- The Lakeshore YMCA community-type branch in New Toronto was organized.
-Wesley United Church on Station Rd and Mimico Ave. was used as the first headquarters.
+- The Lakeshore YMCA community branch in New Toronto was organized.
+Wesley United Church on Station Road and Mimico Avenue was used as its first headquarters.
 A Board was approved in 1944.

-- YMCA work was initiated in East Toronto as a community extension project of the Broadview Branch.
-It became a self-operated branch under the name Toronto East Community YMCA in 1949 operating out of a portable building on the grounds of Malvern Collegiate.
+- YMCA work initiated in East Toronto as a community extension project of the Broadview Branch.
+It became a self-operated branch under the Toronto East Community YMCA name in 1949 and operated out of a portable building on the grounds of Malvern Collegiate.

 1946